commetron/CuteDoggos/README.md

 - Download `Expo Go` on your phone device
 - You can : copy `exp://exp.host/@laneresesteban/CuteDoggos?release-channel=default` on your device
 - Or scan the QR code on this link `https://expo.dev/@laneresesteban/CuteDoggos`

+# Other

+If you have any comment or advices to improve myself I would like to read it, ty.